 Seiu Ito’s first bondage explorations By many accounts, it is his relationships with his models that launched his serious exploration of torture and creating torture images.
 At 34 years old, he started a two-year relationship with model Kaneyo Sasaki, and began depicting images of torture.
 At 37, he divorced his wife and married model Kise Sahara, who became central to the history of kinbaku, appearing in some of the earliest bondage suspension photography that exists today.

 Seiu Ito continued to tie and photograph women, and as he gained notoriety for works of art and literature, he also gained a reputation as a pervert.
 Perhaps one of the most famous images of Seiu Ito’s is one of his wife, Kise Sahara, suspended upside down by her ankles from a tree, while visibly pregnant.
 We believe that the photo was lent to a friend, and then published without permission years later.
 Seiu Ito continued to tie and photograph women, and as he gained notoriety for works of art and literature, he also gained a reputation as a pervert.
+He held sessions where women were tied, and photographed, drawn, or painted by attendees.
 He was divorced and then married for a third time.
 His art came under heavy censorship by the Japanese government in the 1920s and ’30s, and in 1944 his home was destroyed in the Tokyo Air Raids, many of his life’s works destroyed with it.

 A photo from magazine Yomikiri Romance , dated January 1953, supervised by Seiu Ito.
-In 1960, he received a prize from the Federation of Fine Art Publishers.
+In 1960, Seiu Ito received a prize from the Federation of Fine Art Publishers.
 In 1961, Seiu Ito died at age 79.

 Seiu Ito’s lasting influence It is both Seiu Ito’s early artistic works, and his later participation in the emerging post-war kinbaku community that have earned him the title and iconic status of being the “father of kinbaku” as we know it today.
 His stylistic interest in recreating Edo-era woodblock prints has contributed to the perception of kinbaku as an older art than it is, and his own writings on seme (most easily translated as “torture”) and on kinbaku gave us much of the vocabulary that we use when talking about Japanese-style rope bondage today.